-Find out more about the programme structure and units available for MSc Image and Video Communications and Signal Processing
+Visit our programme catalogue for full details of the structure and unit content for our MSc in Image and Video Communications and Signal Processing.

 See international equivalent qualifications on the International Office website.

 This one-year MSc programme covers all aspects of current and future image and video communications and associated signal processing technologies.
-It will prepare you for a diverse range of exciting careers, not only in the communications field, but also in other areas such as management consultancy, project management, finance and government agencies.
+It will prepare you for a diverse range of exciting careers - not only in the communications field, but also in areas such as management consultancy, project management, finance and government agencies.

 REF 2014 results

 - 31% of research is world-leading (4 star)

 - 56% of research is internationally excellent (3 star)

 - 12% of research is recognised internationally (2 star)